Mikoto Misaka: Characteristics and appearances

-Mikoto is a middle-school student attending the eighth grade at Tokiwadai Middle School.
-She is ranked third of the seven level five (most powerful) espers in Academy City.
-She has the ability to use electricity in various ways, such as shooting it, using it to shoot other items as projectiles (hence her nickname railgun), and electromagnetism.
+Mikoto is an eighth-grade junior high school student at Tokiwadai Middle School.
+She is ranked third of the seven Level Five (most powerful) espers in Academy City.
+She has the ability to use electricity in various ways, such as shooting it, using it to shoot other items as projectiles (hence her nickname "Railgun"), and electromagnetism.
 As a child, she was tricked into giving up her DNA map, which allowed scientists to make 20,001 clones of her for experimental use.

 In A Certain Magical Index

 In the A Certain Magical Index series, she appears as a friend of Indexs main protagonist Toma Kamijo.
 Toma often gets involved in her affairs and helps her get out of trouble multiple times, even stopping her from committing suicide once.
 Due to this, she develops tsundere-like feelings toward Toma.
 She also appears in the spin-off movie A Certain Magical Index: The Movie – The Miracle of Endymion, as well as the series' various spin-off novels and games.